 Since this quick and easy one-pot recipe comes together in less than 30 minutes, it is one that you’ll most likely turn to time and again!
 At least I do!

 How to Make Pasta Fagioli Recipe

-You’ll brown your ground beef in a large stockpot over medium heat and then drain away the drippings from the beef and stir in your vegetables and cook until the vegetables are just tender.
+1. Cook meat and vegetables.
+You’ll brown your ground beef in a large pot or Dutch oven over medium heat.
+Drain away the drippings from the beef and stir in your vegetables.
+Cook until the vegetables are just tender.
 You’ll notice that I’ve grated my carrots with a box grater.
 This reduces the cooking time for the carrots considerably.

 How to Make Pasta Fagioli Vegetarian or Vegan